Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-3.md

 - geometry of the lines and fills
 - line width

+### Submission and Due Date

+- Due Feb.
+17
+- Submit your GitHub Project on GradeScope.

 ## Evaluate your progress

 | Expectation | Doe not meet | Meets | Exceeds |